fiatconnect/specification/fiatconnect-api.md

 If the request is missing any required parameters, or if the parameters are poorly formed, the server MUST respond with an `InvalidParameters` error.

-#### 3.4.1.2. `GET /quote/out`
+#### 3.4.1.2. `POST /quote/out`

-The `GET /quote/out` endpoint is used to retrieve quotes used for transfers out from crypto to fiat currencies.
+The `POST /quote/out` endpoint is used to retrieve quotes used for transfers out from crypto to fiat currencies.

 ##### 3.4.1.2.1.
 Parameters